raspberrypilearning/codecraft/en/step_6.md

     Notice the comma `,` at the end of the line above.

 + Your resource will also need an image.
-The project already includes an image called `wood.png`, which you should add to the `textures` dictionary.
+The project already includes an image called `wood.gif`, which you should add to the `textures` dictionary.

     ![screenshot](images/craft-wood-texture.png)